Arnaim/Arnaim/README.md

 - 📫 How to reach me **cookynaimur@gmail.com**

-- 📄 Know about my experiences [Currently an University student at BUBT, working part time as seo specialist in Guerniss]
+- 📄 Know about my experiences [I have recently graduated from BUBT in CSE and have worked for 3 years in TrustBD Guerniss as an SEO Specialist]

 - 📄 Interested in researching Machine Learning and technology using it.